All Episodes

 Because the incentive structure in this town is completely broken.

-Instead, we have descended to a place where clicks, TV hits, and the never-ending quest for the most mediocre taste of celebrity drives decisions and encourages juvenile behavior that is so far beneath this esteemed body.
+Instead, we have descended to a place where clicks, TV hits, and the never-ending quest for the most mediocre taste of celebrity drives decisions and encourages juvenile behavior that is so far beneath his esteemed body.

-Kevin McCarthy has done more in nine months to restore the People's House than any speaker in decades.
+Kevin McCarthy has done more in nine months to restore the People's House than any Speaker in decades.

 We have done regular order.